-The US sports betting market has continued to grow at an exponential rate since the Supreme Court repealed the Professional and Amateur Sports Protection Act in 2018.
-Prior to the repeal of the law, sports betting was only permitted in Nevada.
-Now, in 2019, 12 states offer some form of legal and regulated sports wagering.
+The US sports betting market has continued to grow exponentially since the Supreme Court repealed the Professional and Amateur Sports Protection Act in 2018.
+Before the law’s repeal, sports betting was only permitted in Nevada.
+In 2022, 12 states will offer some form of legal and regulated sports wagering.
 These states include:

 - New Jersey